omarhachach/snorlax/README.md

 # Snorlax
-Snorlax is another "modular" Discord bot, with loads of built in modules.
+Snorlax is another modular Discord bot, with loads of built in modules.

 ## Menu
 * [Modules](#modules)